COM 623, Strategic Organizational Communication

 |10||perfect attendance in class*; regularly made resourceful and constructive comments in class discussions that reflected reading, preparation and a solid understanding of the material covered; always prepared to make connections between required readings and outside literature, research projects, etc.; recognized by peers as class leader in discussions|

 This course should provide a great learning experience for all of us.
 The success of the course depends largely on effective student-teacher interaction.
 Don't feel like you have to have a pressing problem to talk to me.
 I look forward to hearing your input.
 I'll be available during my office hours unless announced otherwise.
 Of course, I'm often in and available at times not posted as office hours.
 Generally, I'll leave my office door open if I'm available.
 If my door is closed, that either means I'm out or that I'm in but working on deadline or getting ready for class.
+(Mondays will normally be busy this semester since I have another course mid-day and will be gearing up for this course in the afternoon.)
 In any case, we can set an appointment if that works better.

 Students requiring special accommodations must notify me and present appropriate supporting documentation by the end of the second week of class.